EvalsOne/PolyEval/readme.md

 - JSON format validation
 - JSON Matchness
 - JSON Schema Validate

-The scores range from 0 to 1.
-0 means fail, 1 means pass.
+The final score is 0 or 1, where 0 means fail and 1 means pass.

 ### **Text Matching**
 Supports multiple text matching methods, specifically `match`, `include`, `startswith`, `endswith`, `fuzzy_match`, and optionally ignoring case in comparisons.
-The scores range from 0 to 1.
-0 means fail, 1 means pass.
+The final score is 0 or 1, where 0 means fail and 1 means pass.

 ### **Regular Expression Evaluations**
 Custom regular expression evaluations.
-The scores range from 0 to 1.
-0 means fail, 1 means pass.
+The final score is 0 or 1, where 0 means fail and 1 means pass.

 ## Supported Evaluator List